-Located just north of I-290 and Brittan Square, this 26 acre park offers a baseball diamond, two ponds, one that you can ice skate on in the winter, and a multipurpose field which mostly hosts football games in the fall and soccer games in the spring.
+Located just north of I-290 and Brittan Square, this 26 acre park offers a baseball diamond, two ponds and a multipurpose field which mostly hosts football games in the fall and soccer games in the spring.

 It has a significantly varying elevation within the park.
 There is a change in grade of 47 feet within the single park, being the highest point to the north edge, along Davidson road.
 This area is used as the sledding hill and has great views of the park.

 Burncoat Park offers two different ponds for visitors to explore in all seasons.
-This is a beautiful area for walkers to take in the sights during warmer months, and even offers ice skating at one of the ponds during the winter when conditions allow.
+This is a beautiful area for walkers to take in the sights during warmer months.

 In 1889, 39.42 acres were purchased from John D. Curtis, Joseph E. Bond, Jane Harris, Alfred Smith and Francis Weatherbee.
 In 1898 Western Pond was created and in 1901 the Boulder Bridge was built.
 Western Pond began being used as a skating rink in 1923.
 Burncoat Playground was added in 1926.
 In 1930, a hockey rink was built.